apertium/apertium-apy/language_names/README.md

 # Language Names

-## SQL Files
+## TSV Files

+Each of the following TSVs contains language names.
+They are combined by `build_db.py` to create a final SQL database which is used by APy.
+These files must be sorted alphabetically for the build to pass.
+Maintaining a consistent ordering makes for clearer diffs.

 ### Generated - DO NOT EDIT

-- `scraped.sql` contains language names from the Unicode CLDR.
-It is created by `scraper.py`.
+- `scraped.tsv` contains language names from the Unicode CLDR.
+It is created by `scraper-cldr.py`.
-- `scraped-sil.sql` contains language names from SIL International.
+- `scraped-sil.tsv` contains language names from SIL International.
 It is created by `scraper-sil.py`.

 ### Manual - EDIT

+- `manual-fixes.tsv` contains fixes to the scraped data.
-- `manual.sql` contains 'fixes' and 'additions' to the scraped data.
+- `manual-additions.tsv` contains additions to the scraped data.
-- `variants.sql` contains additions to the scraped data for language variants.
+- `variants.tsv` contains fixes/additions to the scraped data for language variants.
-- `turkic.sql` contains Turkic language names.
+- `turkic.tsv` contains Turkic language names.

+N.B.
+Due to historical reasons, there are currently some additions in `manual-fixes.tsv`.

 ## Scripts

-To run `scraper.py`, first install some dependencies:
+To run `scraper-cldr.py`, first install some dependencies:

     sudo apt-get install libxml2-dev libxslt-dev
     sudo pip3 install lxml